kareemmahlees/About-Me/README.md

 - 🌍  I'm based in Egypt
 - 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/kareem-mahlees-a82375234/)
 - ✉️  You can contact me at [kareemmahlees@gmail.com](mailto:kareemmahlees@gmail.com)
-- 🧠 I'm learning Advanced Laravel and Nodejs
+- 🧠 I'm learning Java and Advanced Backend Testing
+- 📜 I'm currently taking a scolarship from Egypt FWD
 - 🤝 I'm open to collaborating on Web dev projects with other backend or frontend Devs and Automation projects

 ### Contributions to the Community